Kata'ib Hezbollah: Post-US withdrawal

-In March 2020, U.S. launched air raids against Kata'ib Hezbollah facilities in Karbala in retaliation for the Camp Taji attacks.
+In March 2020, U.S. launched air raids against KH facilities in Karbala in retaliation for the Camp Taji attacks.

-On 25 June 2020, Iraqi security forces raided Kata'ib Hezbollah base in Dora, southern Baghdad and detained at least 14 militia members.
+On 25 June 2020, Iraqi security forces raided KH base in Dora, southern Baghdad and detained at least 14 militia members.

-On 11 October 2020, Kata'ib Hezbollah announced that they have agreed to conditional ceasefire against United States interests in Iraq.
+On 11 October 2020, KH announced that they have agreed to conditional ceasefire against United States interests in Iraq.

 On 26 February 2021, U.S. air strikes hit targets used by the KH militia and other Iranian-backed groups in Syria.
 These strikes were carried out in retaliation for an attack on a U.S. air base in Erbil on 15 February 2021.